 With a background in financial journalism across national titles, Ruby loves helping people take control of their money and specialises in pensions, tax, banking and benefits.

-Aldi remains the UK's cheapest supermarket for the second month running in 2026, according to our latest analysis.
+Aldi has been crowned the cheapest supermarket for the fifth month running, according to our latest analysis.

-After winning the title in January, the discounter continues the momentum from its 2025 overall win, having taken the title across 10 out of 12 months.
-It was only beaten by Lidl in July and October.
+The supermarket has kept the momentum from its 2025 overall win, having taken the title across 10 months of the 12.
+It was only beaten by Lidl in July and October last year.

-Read on to find out how other supermarkets, including Tesco and Asda, compare for a longer list, including more branded items and how much you could save by switching supermarkets.
+Read on to find out how other supermarkets, including Lidl and Sainsbury's, compare – and how much you could save by switching supermarkets.

 Be more money savvy